Tech-at-DU/d3-tutorial/02-Working-with-svg/readme.md

 const data = makeRandomData(11)
 ```

+Generates an array of 11 objects.

 ### Setup D3

-Start using D3.
-In this step, you will follow the d3 boilerplate code.
+In this step, you will add the d3 boilerplate code.

 Select the SVG element by its id name and give it a CSS style.